drasyl/drasyl.org/content/blog/chocolatey.md

 Following our [last year's announcement of bringing drasyl to Homebrew for Linux and macOS users](/blog/homebrew/), we're now [bringing drasyl to Chocolatey](https://community.chocolatey.org/packages/drasyl).

 [Chocolatey](https://chocolatey.org/) is "The Package Manager for Windows".
-Therefore, it provides a very confortable way to install/update the [drasyl CLI](https://docs.drasyl.org/cli/) for our Windows users.
+Therefore, it provides a very comfortable way to install/update the [drasyl CLI](https://docs.drasyl.org/cli/) for our Windows users.

 <!--more-->

-To install drasyl via Chocolatey you need this command:
+To install drasyl via Chocolatey, you need this command:
 ```bash
 choco install drasyl
 ```